weiji14/zen3geo/docs/vector-segmentation-labels.md

 ### Load and visualize cloud-hosted vector files 💠

-Let's now load some vector data from the web.
-These are polygons of the segmented water extent digitized by UNOSAT's AI Based Rapid Mapping Service.
+Let's now load some vector data from the web 🕸️.
+These are polygons of the segmented 🌊 water extent digitized by UNOSAT's AI Based Rapid Mapping Service.
-We'll be converting these vector polygons to raster masks later.
+We'll be converting these vector polygons to 🌈 raster masks later.

 🔗 Links:
 - https://github.com/UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service